CUH NHS 75th birthday logo

 Time off work

-We usually suggest at least two to four weeks off work to help with physical and emotional recovery, dependent upon the length of your pregnancy.
+We usually suggest at least two to four weeks off work to help with physical and emotional recovery.
 You may wish to discuss the details of your recovery with your GP.

 Follow-up appointment